France flexes muscle, puts warship in eastern Mediterranean - NewsBreak

 France flexes muscle, puts warship in eastern Mediterranean

-NICOSIA, Cyprus (AP) — France showcased its military muscle Monday with a tour of its new frigate Auvergne in the eastern Mediterranean, seeking to underscore what the ship’s captain said was the importance that Paris attaches to ensuring security and stability in the region.
+France showcased its military muscle Monday with a tour of its new frigate Auvergne in the eastern Mediterranean seeking to underscore what the ship's captain said was the importance that Paris attaches to ensuring security and stability in the region.

 Captain Paul Merveilleux de Vignaux said the Auvergne with its 150-strong crew would be deployed in the eastern Mediterranean until January to gather intelligence in order to “show how the respect of international law and especially freedom of navigation matters” to France.